This series of satellites were reportedly low orbit ELINT/SIGINT satellites, possibly a continuation of the P-11 "Subsatellite Ferret" program.

 The first satellite, USA 32, was launched into a near-circular 85°, 790 km orbit on 5 September 1988.

-The second satellite, USA 45 was launched on 6 September 1989, but apparently the propulsion system of the satellite failed, leading to a reentry on decayed on 13 September 1989.
+The second satellite, USA 45 was launched on 6 September 1989, but apparently the propulsion system of the satellite failed, leading to a reentry on 13 September 1989.
 If the satellite had raised its orbit, the orbital plane would have been 90° to the east of that for USA 32.

 A third satellite, USA 81 followed on 25 April 1992.
 The orbital plane of this satellite is 90° to the west of that for USA 32.